amdelamar/jhash/README.md

 This code salts and hashes passwords with PBKDF2 (64,000 iterations of SHA1 by default).

-`Hash.createHash(password)` returns a salt+hash of the password.
+`Hash.create(password)` returns a salt+hash of the password.
 Store it somewhere safe.

 `Hash.verify(password, correctHash)` returns true, if the password matches the hashed password.